How to Grow and Care for Corn Palm (Dracaena fragrans) Indoors

 Propagation

-Corn Palm (Dracaena fragrans) can be propagated in three ways: by air layering, from stem cuttings or from the top crown of leaves.
+Dracaena fragrans (Corn Palm) can be propagated during the growing season in three ways: by air layering, from stem cuttings or from the top crown of leaves.

-Corn Palm (Dracaena fragrans) problems are plant death, brown leaf tips, yellow leaves, leaf spots, pests and diseases among others.
+Corn Plant (Dracaena fragrans) problems are yellow leaves, plant dying, brown leaves, brown leaf tips, pests and diseases among others.
 Read on for more on these problems, their remedies and solutions.

 Yellowing leaves